VidyashreeVPuranik/glugpesce.github.io/_posts/2020-05-06-hosting-a-profile-website-in-gitlab.md

      git push

-->Go to your gitlab account.
+- Go to your gitlab account.
 Verify if you have a executable file in gitsession repo.

-->Go to setting in the right most corner and click on CI/CD from the dropbox and click on pipelines.
+- Go to setting in the right most corner and click on CI/CD from the dropbox and click on pipelines.

-->You will get a tick mark and passed .
+- You will get a tick mark and passed .
 If you click job it will be running ,once job is succeded your website is hosted.

-->Select settings and  click on pages from the dropdown list.
+- Select settings and  click on pages from the dropdown list.

-->You will find a URL in which your website is hosted. (ex:https://happysunshine.gitlab.io/gitsession/)
+- You will find a URL in which your website is hosted. (ex:https://happysunshine.gitlab.io/gitsession/)

 CONGRATS !!!!
 YOU HAVE YOUR WEBSITE HOSTED !!!!